What Is Menopause and the Menopausal Transition?

 The Takeaway

-- Perimenopause describes the transitional period leading up to menopause, when hormone levels start to shift and a woman may experience certain symptoms of menopause.
-Perimenopause can last for up to 10 years.
+- Perimenopause describes the transitional period leading up to menopause, when hormone levels start to shift and a woman may experience symptoms of menopause.
+Perimenopause can last up to 10 years.

 - Menopause can come with many symptoms, including weight gain, hot flashes, sexual dysfunction, and more.
-Lifestyle shifts along with certain interventions can help manage many if not all of these issues.
+Lifestyle shifts, along with certain interventions, can help manage many of these issues.
 Work with your doctor to develop a tailored plan of care to fit your needs.

 FAQ